-Area residents and business owners have raised concerns about heavy truck traffic in the Study Area.
-Generally, truck traffic demand within the study area is high relative to other arterial facilities with elevated truck volumes on Study Area streets including Nashville Road.
-Heavy truck volumes on Highway 50 are in excess of 100 heavy vehicles per hour per direction within the general vicinity of the Study Area.
-High truck volumes travelling to and from the CP Intermodal Terminal, and to the Petro-Pass site on Highway 50 at Rutherford Road / Castlemore Road contribute to traffic congestion, constrained truck manoeuvres, and pavement deterioration.
+on Highway 50 are in excess of 100 heavy vehicles per hour per direction within the general vicinity of the Study Area.
+High truck volumes travelling to and from the CP Intermodal Terminal, and to the Petro-Pass site on Highway 50 at Rutherford Road/Castlemore Road contribute to traffic congestion, constrained truck manoeuvres, and pavement deterioration.
 Heavy vehicles represent 6-8% of peak direction demand and over 10% of off-peak direction demand.

-7.4 Major Transportation Studies and Issues
+6.4 Major Transportation Studies and Issues

 The major transportation issues within the Study Area include traffic operational concerns, traffic volumes and heavy truck traffic.
-The operational concerns include poor operations with reduced levels of service on sections of Highway 50 and Highway 27 and at the Highway 27/Major Mackenzie Drive intersection.
-Issues related to high volumes of heavy trucks on Study Area streets have also been noted in Section 2.4 above.
+The operational concerns include poor operations with reduced levels of service on sections of Highway 50 and Highway 27 and at the Highway 27/

+Major Mackenzie Drive intersection.
+Issues related to high volumes of heavy trucks on Study Area streets have also been noted in Section 6.3.3 above.
 A number of studies are currently underway and could address some of the identified issues, while also impacting the future travel patterns within the area.
 These studies include:

-- Highway 427 Extension EA by Ministry of Transportation (MTO): This Study is examining extension of Highway 427 from Highway 7 to Major Mackenzie Drive.
+• Highway 427 Corridor Extension EA by Ministry of Transportation (MTO): This Study examined the extension of Highway 427 from Highway 7 to Major Mackenzie Drive.
 The proposed Highway 427 extension will be 6.6 km long and includes 3 interchanges at Langstaff Road, Rutherford Road and Major Mackenzie Drive.
 The freeway will have 6 lanes from Steeles Avenue to Rutherford Road and 4 lanes from Rutherford Road to Major Mackenzie Drive.
 There is a provision for median HOV lanes in each direction and a carpool lot at Rutherford Road interchange.
-The current preferred design alternative involves an alignment that passes through the Huntington Road and Major Mackenzie Avenue intersection.
-That alternative will involve discontinuation of Huntington Road to the north and south of the proposed interchange. - Nashville West Community Plan Study (Block 61): This Study was commissioned by the Nashville West Landowners Group to investigate alternative configurations of the new Highway 427 Interchange at Major Mackenzie Drive and Huntington Road in view of the recommendations of the Highway 427 EA Study.
+The current part a preferred design alternative involves an alignment that passes through the Huntington Road and Major Mackenzie Avenue intersection.
+That alternative will involve discontinuation of Huntington Road to the north and south of the proposed interchange.

+Nashville West Community Plan Study (Block 61): This Study was commissioned by the Nashville West Landowners Group to investigate alternative configurations of the new Highway 427 Interchange at Major Mackenzie Drive and Huntington Road in view of the recommendations of the Highway 427 EA Study.